flashwebdeveloper/maka-cli/README.md

 ```

 ### Deploy Your Application on Heroku
 Maka projects require buildpacks to look for the app in /app/ in addition to the root for deployments to work.
-Currently there is a patched version of the Horse buildpack available that is compatible with Iron based projects.
+Currently there is a patched version of the Horse buildpack available that is compatible with Maka based projects.
 Use this fork until the patches has been added to the main Horse repo.

 Initialize the git repo
 ```sh